-Australian researchers found that T cells engineered to express the dendritic cell growth factor Flt3L overcame an important obstacle to the treatment of solid tumors.
+Australian researchers found that T cells engineered to express Flt3L overcame an important obstacle to the treatment of solid tumors.

 Swiss scientists have found that the function of follicular dendritic cells within germinal centers is influenced by their spatial position.